THE NEW LANDSCAPES INSTITUTE

 The Social City

-The human factor in urban design eg urban regeneration, adaptable and temporary architecture, surveillance technologies, data mapping, urban interventions, the economics of space.
+The human factor in urban design eg urban regeneration, adaptable and temporary architecture, surveillance technologies, data mapping, urban interventions and the economics of space.

 Joni Taylor is the founder of the New Landscapes Institute.
 She has 15 years of experience in organizing and producing art and architecture events and festivals.
 Her curatorial projects explore the transformation of landscapes and address contemporary urban and environmental conditions though research-based projects.
 She maintains a multidisciplinary practice combining new media, public art, architecture and participation.
-Previous curatorial projects include the “Urban Wildlife Safari” for the “In the Balance: Art for a Changing World” (MCA), “DIY Urbanism” and “The Third Landscape” (Tin Sheds Gallery) and User Generated Architecture – raumlabor Berlin (Sydney Architecture Festival).
+Previous curatorial projects include The Long Paddock (Wagga Wagga Art Gallery), Groundwork: From the Archives Up ( Gaffa Gallery) , The Right of Way (Delfina Foundation) “Urban Wildlife Safari” for the “In the Balance: Art for a Changing World” (MCA,), “DIY Urbanism” and “The Third Landscape” (Tin Sheds Gallery) and User Generated Architecture – raumlabor Berlin (Sydney Architecture Festival).
 Her writings have appeared in POLoxygen, Artichoke, Landscape Architecture Australia, ArchitectureAU and Realtime.
-She has received funding from the Australia Council, City of Sydney, Goethe Institute, COFA, APA, ARC, and ANAT.
+She has received funding from Create NSW, Australia Council, City of Sydney, Goethe Institute, Kier Foundation, Australian Postgradutae Award and ANAT.
 She has a Masters by Research (Design) in utopian urbanism and a Bachelor of Art History and Theory.
 She was a founding member of the international art collective Free Soil.